Knob Hill is an interesting and very nice dive site. It is fairly shallow about 55 to 60 feet (16 to 18 meters) and teeming with life.

 Once numbering in the hundreds of thousands as little as a hundred years ago, the Green Sea Turtle, the Hawksbill, the Leatherback, Kemp’s Ridely and the Olive Ridley are all listed as endangered species.
 While the Loggerhead Turtle is the only sea turtle not currently on the endangered species list, conservation efforts-including placing these turtles on the endangered species list and the actions of many countries and individuals has helped select population groups.
 However, much work is yet to be done.

-We were the second group to enter the water and just after my giant stride to enter the water, I looked to my left and there were 3 Green Sea Turtles, Chelonia mydas, just off the reef not more than 5 meters from the dive master and me.
+We were the second group to enter the water and just after my giant stride to enter the water, I looked to my left and there were 3 Green Sea Green Sea Turtles, Chelonia mydas, just off the reef not more than 5 meters from the dive master and me.
 It was love at first sight; the turtles were very relaxed and the dive master did an excellent job of having us just hover and watch the turtles as they swam in and around our small group and snacked at the local reef “deli”.

 The Sea Turtle population in Hawaii is one of the few population groups that have been increasing over the last 30 years due to the actions of both the local government and concerned citizens.
-Major population reductions around the world over the last three generations show a decline in the number of mature females between 48% to 67%-depending on the species-and startling reductions in the overall population sizes in a number of key nesting sites.
+Major population reductions around the world over the last three generations show a decline in the number of mature females between 48% to 67%-depending on the species.
+There are startling reductions in the overall population sizes in a number of key nesting sites.

 Sea Turtles are fighting for survival.
 They are hunted for their shells, eggs, meat and skin.
 Their habitats are under stress from human development, they fight accidental capture in fishing gear, and they face new diseases, worsened by changes in the environment.
 Nesting sites are critically important to the survival of wild Sea Turtles and we must find ways to protect these sites in a responsible fashion or we may soon face a time where the only sea turtles to be found are in an aquarium.